 If you are an adult or youth who is interested in serving as a volunteer in any of our regularly scheduled outreach programs [Sitting Volleyball or Gigi’s Playhouse] click HERE to sign up.

 Triangle Serves accomplishments, events, and ongoing projects:

-- Valor Games Southeast-Triangle is the official sport chair for sitting volleyball at the annual ‘Valor Games’ held each May in the Triangle area.
-The Valor Games is a southeast regional event much like the ‘Wounded Warrior Games’.
-Triangle is responsible for providing the coaching and instruction for 10+ teams.
-These teams will include both standing and sitting volleyball players.
-The athletes themselves will have a range of disabilities including amputation(s), Post-Traumatic Stress Disorder [PTSD], and Traumatic Brain Injury [TBI].
-The ‘Games’ are considered to be part of their physical and mental recovery.
+Valor Games Southeast-Triangle is the official sport chair for sitting volleyball at the annual ‘Valor Games’ held each May in the Triangle area.
+The Valor Games is a southeast regional event much like the ‘Invictus Games’.
+Triangle is responsible for providing the coaching and instruction for 6 teams and over 80 competitive athletes.
+The athletes themselves include Amputees, individuals with Post-Traumatic Stress Disorder [PTSD], and individuals with Traumatic Brain Injury [TBI].
+The ‘Games’ are part of their physical and mental recovery.

 - The “Striker”-Triangle, along with Bridge II Sports, submitted a project proposal to Duke University’s Department of Biomedical Engineering to design, produce, and put into service a chair to assist physically disabled with support and movement on the floor.
 The ‘Striker’ was unveiled in December 2012 and is still used today in our gym to help athletes participate in sitting volleyball.

 - Numerous fundraising tournament events are held at Triangle